vorce/cedrik/README.md

 `Indexer.index_doc/3` will skip indexing of any fields starting with underscore.

 After your elixir data structure is indexed, where can you get it?
-From the Documentstore!
-Just do `Documentstore.get/1`
+From the Store!
+Just do `AgentStore.get/1`

 For examples, check out `test/indexing_test.exs`, `lib/document.ex` and `indexer.ex`